 How to get to the interview

 Make sure you have a good look at the maps and directions for Peterhouse before planning your travel.
 Bear in mind that we are on Trumpington Street, about 30 minutes walk from Cambridge Railway Station, and about 15 minutes walk from Drummer Street bus station.
 Once you get to Peterhouse, you should report to the JCR about 10 minutes before each appointment, so they can tick you off their list and deliver you to your room and give you any instructions.
+Please don't try to find your own way to the interview rooms - you need to be checked off the list in the waiting room.

 We have a limited amount of accommodation available to use during the interview period but, where appropriate (usually if you have a long way to travel or an early start), we will offer you free accommodation during your time at Peterhouse.
 Please note it is not possible to offer accommodation to parents and nobody apart from the candidate will be allowed to stay overnight at Peterhouse.
 We may also offer you some meals if you are staying with us over mealtimes.
 Your interview invitation email will say what we have offered you, if anything.
 Accommodation is usually in St Peter's Terrace (first-year students' accommodation) and you will be provided with a towel and basic toiletries.
 Bathrooms are shared between 3-4 people, and you will have access to a very basic kitchen.
 We would recommend bringing with you a water bottle and snacks for the evening, as there are no vending machines on the College site.
-Mealtimes and checkout times can be found below.
-Hot drinks will be available in the JCR/waiting area - there will be signs from the Porters' Lodge to help you find it.
+Meal times and checkout times can be found below.
+Hot drinks will be available in the JCR/waiting area during the day - there will be signs from the Porters' Lodge to help you find it.

-*Dinner will be 17.45-18.30 on the following dates: 1st, 2nd, 3rd, 8th December.
-Candidates with appointments that span the length of the breakfast period will be able to collect a small breakfast before or after that period, just ask a member of staff in the kitchens.
+*Candidates with appointments that span the length of the breakfast period will be able to collect a small breakfast before or after that period, just ask a member of staff in the kitchens.

 **There is a luggage room available at the Porters' Lodge, so we recommend that you check out on your way to breakfast.